Explore Nashville: the top things to do, where to stay & what to eat

 Nashville’s drinks scene is also burgeoning, with plenty of spots to sample craft cocktails and brews.
-Head to East Nashville (or The Nations area) for the Southern Grist Brewing Company’s taproom, or to The Gulch for Yazoo Brewing Company, which offers tours, a taproom and tempting bar snacks.
+Head to East Nashville (or The Nations area) for the Southern Grist Brewing Company’s taproom, or 20 minutes northeast of Downtown for Yazoo Brewing Company, which offers tours, a taproom and tempting bar snacks.

 For some of the best cocktails in town (and a lot of other stuff too), make a beeline for Pinewood Social, which has a lively bar, a restaurant and even a bowling alley.

 Check out our itinerary below for more of our favourite places to eat and drink.